Cash for Comments Economists Network

 - send the article to the editor of a local city newspaper (specified by the minders).
 It was probably assumed that some would be paid a token freelance writer's fee by the newspaper. ($100-$250 at this time)

-- if the article was published (and many were since they were essentially free) then photocopies of the article were to be sent to two local Representatives or Congressmen (specified by the minders)
+- if the article was published (and many were since they were essentially free) then photocopies of the article were to be sent to two local Representatives or Congressmen (specified by the tobacco staff)

-- the professors would then be paid between $600 and $3000 for their efforts (+ bonus for successes) The amount varied over time.
+The professors would then be paid between $600 and $3000 for their efforts by way of the Center for the Study of Public Choice at George Mason University; the amount varied over time.

-The articles were commissioned by the Tobacco Institute, via Savarese's staff.
-When the article was written it was returned to the Institute, who would then make any necessary changes, and pass it through one or more of their major outside law firms for vetting.
+The articles were commissioned via Savarese's staff, and the draft article was expected to be returned to the Institute for checking.
+They would make any necessary changes, and pass it through one or more of their major outside law firms for vetting.
 Sometimes Savarese or his staff might make changes also.
 Newspapers were designated in each region, so two or more articles didn't conflict.
-If the article was published, they were to send copies to a designated Congressman or Senator, with a note bringing their 'independent opinion' to his/her notice.
+If the article was published (and sometimes even if they weren't) copies were to a designated Representative or Senator, with a note bringing the economist's 'independent opinion' to the Congressman's notice.

 C4C Network Phases